UsamaSani/E-commerce-Website/README.md

 ├── login.js                  # JavaScript file for managing login and registration functionality ├── login.css                 # CSS file for styling login and registration pages └── README.md                 # Project documentation

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, feel free to submit a pull request.
-Please ensure your changes are well-documented and tested.